citizenfx/fivem-docs/content/support/server-debug.md

     procdump64.exe -accepteula -i
     ```
     This registers procdump as a debugger to capture certain crashes.
 4. Open task manager, click `"Details"`.
-Locate `FXServer.exe`.
+Locate the *largest* `FXServer.exe`.
 There should be a `"PID"` column.
 Note down the number.
 5. Go back to your command prompt and type in:
     ```dos
-    procdump64.exe -accepteula -e 1 -h -ma pidhere
+    procdump64.exe -accepteula -e -h -mp pidhere
     ```
     where `pidhere` is the number you noted down previously.
 If you get an error, make sure your `PID` is correct.
 6. Wait for the server to crash.
 When it does, it will write a large .dmp file to the procdump folder.